-- (1) Represents auction rate preferred securities, municipal auction rate securities and student loan auction rate securities that failed in the auction rate market. - (2) Represents the difference in principal and fair value for auction rate securities purchase commitments outstanding at the end of the period. - (3) Included in principal transactions in the condensed consolidated statement of operations, except for gains (losses) from investments which are included in other income in the condensed consolidated statement of operations. - (4) Unrealized gains (losses) are attributable to assets or liabilities that are still held at the reporting date.
+(1) Represents auction rate preferred securities, municipal auction rate securities and student loan auction rate securities that failed in the auction rate market.

+- (2) Represents the difference in principal and fair value for auction rate securities purchase commitments outstanding at the end of the period. - (3) Included in principal transactions in the condensed consolidated statement of income, except for gains (losses) from investments which are included in other income in the condensed consolidated statement of income. - (4) Unrealized gains (losses) are attributable to assets or liabilities that are still held at the reporting date. - (5) Represents transfers from Level 3 to Level 2 of the fair value hierarchy.
+Transfers were due to tender offers by issuers of ARS.